-“If the only tool you have is a hammer everything looks like a nail?”
+“If your only tool is a hammer, everything looks like a nail?”

-I have been reading through some old articles and came across this one which discusses the then-new research from UNSW School of Psychiatry, which suggested cognitive therapy as a way of dealing with obesity.
-This is very interesting as thoughts are certainly things (e.g neurotransmitters) that impact gene expression BUT… in the article the shining-light comment comes from Dr Steve Hambleton, president of the AMA saying….
+I have been reading through some old articles and came across this one, which discusses the then-new research from the UNSW School of Psychiatry, which suggested cognitive therapy to deal with obesity.
+This is very interesting as thoughts are certain things (e.g. neurotransmitters) that impact gene expression BUT… in the article, the shining-light comment comes from Dr Steve Hambleton, president of the AMA, saying….

-Particularly when that cheap food contains a lot of processed sugar and carbohydrates, which excessive consumption of results in obesity.
-This type of cheap food also suppresses Leptin, which tells us when we have had enough to eat (….cognitve therapy?? or just eat right??).
+Mainly, when cheap food contains a lot of processed sugar and carbohydrates, excessive consumption results in obesity; this cheap food also suppresses Leptin, which tells us when we have had enough to eat (….cognitve therapy?? or eat right??).

-No doubt there is no shortage of industry-funded research that has found its way into “evidence-based” research, that will say grains and sugar are not the problem…in fact they are great for the economy (and there is plenty of “research/PR” to support that position).
+No doubt, no shortage of industry-funded research has found its way into “evidence-based” studies, which will say grains and sugar are not the problem…in fact, they are great for the economy (and there is plenty of “research/PR” to support that position).
 But it’s not good for our health.

 Human genetics are based on the hunter-gatherer way of living, and humans have never been exposed to the amount of sugars, grains and carbs we now (excessively) eat.
 It is not that complicated.
-I think we can take lessons from the past 2 million years of how we survived… surely the evidence is clear!
+We can take lessons from the past 2 million years of how we survived… indeed the evidence is clear!

 Listen: Dr. Ron Ehrlich interviews Cliff Harvey.
 The post continues after the audio.